Critique Gently, Encourage Fiercely

 Thanks to social media, we are more connected than ever.

-We are a lot lonelier, too.
+We are lonelier, too.

 Social media does have its benefits.
 Like steak, wine, and politics, social media can add value to our lives in moderation.
 But like steak, wine, and politics, it can also damage health if we consume too much.
 For example, according to a 2015 Forbes study, as social media engagement increases, so does anxiety and depression.
 Rather than create belonging, trading presence and eye contact for a screen can feed narcissism, gossip, comparison, low self-esteem, and isolation.
 This should not surprise us, because digital likes, follows, feeds and fans are weak imitations of actual, in-the-flesh friends.
 Promising to cure our loneliness, they rarely deliver.
 Instead, they add to our loneliness.